How Do I Talk About My Holiday in Messages to the Child I Sponsor?

 • Is there a sport you like to play during the summer?

-• What is your favourite thing to eat when it is hot outside?
+• What is your favourite thing to eat when it’s hot outside?

-Whether you decide to write about your summer holiday or the unpredictable British climate, your sponsored child will be delighted to receive a message from you.
-It only takes two messages a year to boost your sponsored child esteem so why not write today?
+Whether you decide to write about your summer holiday, the unpredictable British climate or share facts about a particular country, the child you sponsor will be delighted to receive a message from you.
+Receiving messages is a wonderful boost for a child’s self-esteem, so take a moment to write today?

 Send a message